-- c) Report Writing - (1) Cadets will be given enough reports to write as determined by the report writing instructor.
+- (1) Cadets will be given enough reports to write as determined by the report writing instructor.
 Each report will be scored using the P.O.S.T.
-Investigative Report Writing Competency Test Form. - (2) A passing score is 80%. - (3) Cadets are required to pass graded reports. - (a) If a Cadet fails a graded report, the Cadet will be allowed to retest (rewrite). - (b) Remediation will be scheduled by the report writing instructor(s). - (c) Any failure of a retest (rewrite) report will result in termination from the Academy. - (4) Time allowed for writing reports: - (a) The report writing instructor will give a time limit to complete assigned reports.
+Investigative Report Writing Competency Test Form. - (2) A passing score is 80%. - (3) Cadets are required to pass graded reports. - (a) If a Cadet fails a graded report, the Cadet will be allowed to retest (rewrite). - (b) Remediation will be scheduled by the report writing instructor(s) prior to the retest. - (c) Any failure of a retest (rewrite) report will result in termination from the Academy.

+- (4) Time allowed for writing reports: - (a) The report writing instructor will give a time limit to complete assigned reports.
 The time allowed will be sufficient in which to complete the report.
-The following will occur: - (b) Missed report writing hours: All reports, both practice and graded, must be completed by each Cadet. - (c) If a Cadet misses a scheduled report, he/she will be expected to make that report up at night or on a weekend.
+Reports must be turned in when due. - (b) Missed report writing hours: All reports, both practice and graded, must be completed by each Cadet. - (c) If a Cadet misses a scheduled report, he/she will be expected to makeup that report.
 The time and date will be scheduled by the report writing instructor(s). - (5) Any incident in which a Cadet copies information from another Cadet's report will be deemed as cheating.
-Any cheating incident will result in termination from the Academy. - d) Arrest and Control (Arrest methods, handcuffing, baton, etc.) - (1) Cadets will be expected to demonstrate learned skills in these areas. - (2) Scoring is a pass-fail method.
-Failure of an initial demonstration and a remediation demonstration will result in termination from the Academy. - e) Emergency Vehicle Operations Course - (1) As with firearms and self-defense, Cadets will be expected to demonstrate learned skills in this area. - (2) Scoring is a pass-fail method.
-Failure of an initial demonstration and a remediation demonstration will result in termination from the Academy. - (3) If a Cadet fails any portion of the behind-the-wheel testing, he/she will be allowed one (1) remediation session prior to a second testing. - (a) The remediation session and second testing will be done on the same day.

-(4) If a Cadet fails the EVOC portion of the Academy, he/she will not be refunded any portion of the Academy fees.
+Any cheating incident will result in termination from the Academy. - d) Arrest and Control (Arrest methods, handcuffing, baton, etc.) - (1) Cadets will be required to demonstrate learned skills in these areas. - (2) Scoring is a pass-fail method.
+Failure of an initial demonstration and a retest will result in termination from the Academy. - e) Emergency Vehicle Operations Course - (1) Cadets will be expected to demonstrate learned skills in this area. - (2) Scoring is a pass-fail method.
+Failure of an initial test and a retest will result in termination from the Academy. - (3) If a Cadet fails any portion of the behind-the-wheel testing, he/she will be allowed one (1) remediation session prior to retesting. - (a) The remediation session and retest may be done on the same day. - (4) If a Cadet fails the EVOC portion of the Academy, he/she will not be refunded any portion of the Academy fees.